London Taxi TX4

 The TX4 is the latest generation of taxicab produced by the London Taxi Company, and the newest models on the market are the TX4 Elegance and the TX4 Style.

 In fact, this has been a major drawback for taxi drivers for a few years now.
-The older style London taxis had plastic coated seats which were robust and comfortable and easy to clean, and a rubber floor mat which could be easily hosed out at the end of a shift to get rid of the accumulated rubbish that people step on in the streets and then bring into the cab on their shoes.
+The older-style London taxis had plastic-coated seats, which were robust, comfortable and easy to clean, and a rubber floor mat that could be easily hosed out at the end of a shift to get rid of the accumulated rubbish that people step on in the streets and then bring into the cab on their shoes.

 Now with carpets, the driver has to manually brush out the rubbish and the mud and whatever else is there.

 From FX4 to TX1

 Sometimes the designers forget that taxicabs are not luxury cars.
 They are there to transport people from A to B in the shortest possible time.
 If time was not a factor, they would take a bus.